Domesday Book

-The manuscript is held at The National Archives at Kew, London.
-Domesday was first printed in full in 1783; and in 2011 the Open Domesday site made the manuscript available online.
+The manuscript is now held at the National Archives in Kew, London.
+Domesday was first printed in full in 1783, and in 2011 the Open Domesday website made the manuscript available on the Internet.

-The book is an invaluable primary source for modern historians and historical economists.
+The book is an invaluable primary source for modern historians, especially economic historians.
 No survey approaching the scope and extent of Domesday Book was attempted again in Britain until the 1873 Return of Owners of Land (sometimes termed the "Modern Domesday") which presented the first complete, post-Domesday picture of the distribution of landed property in the United Kingdom.